Core Web Vitals & SEO: How They Impact Rankings in 2026 (Next.js Guide)

 CWV are part of a broader signal set.
 Pages with strong Page Experience signals may perform better in search results when content quality is comparable.
 This signal includes:

-- Core Web Vitals scores (LCP, INP, CLS)
+- Core Web Vitals scores (LCP, CLS, INP)

 - Mobile-friendliness